allalala/foia/posts/2014-06-23-introduction.md

 ## FOIA and Technology: a development blog

 Welcome!
-We're the team created by [18F](https://18f.gsa.gov) to implement part of the U.S. Government's [commitment](http://www.whitehouse.gov/sites/default/files/docs/us_national_action_plan_6p.pdf) to modernize the Freedom of Information Act.
+We're a team at [18F](https://18f.gsa.gov) that's implementing part of the U.S. Government's [commitment](http://www.whitehouse.gov/sites/default/files/docs/us_national_action_plan_6p.pdf) to modernize the Freedom of Information Act.
+This commitment was made in late 2013, and we're starting work now on the implementation.
+We'll be writing here about the work and challenges along the way.

-We're tasked with bringing technology to bear on this problem.
+Our team is tasked with bringing technology to bear on this problem.
 We're *not tasked* with developing new regulations or legislation.
 Of course, neither policy nor technology exists in a vacuum, and they will depend heavily on each other.

 ### Where we are